The Cathode Ray

 The Cathode Ray are a Scottish alternative band based in Edinburgh, Scotland.
-The current line-up is Jeremy Thoms (lead vocals/guitar/keyboards), Steve Fraser (guitar/backing vocals), Phil Biggs (guitar/backing vocals), Neil Baldwin (bass), and David Mack (drums and percussion).
+The current line-up is Jeremy Thoms (lead vocals/guitar/keyboards), Steve Fraser (guitar/backing vocals), Phil Biggs (guitar/backing vocals), Neil Baldwin (bass), Sean Allison (bass) and David Mack (drums and percussion).
+Jeremy Thoms also runs the Edinburgh-based record label, Stereogram Recordings, which has released albums by The Cathode Ray, James King and the Lone Wolves, Roy Moller, Band of Holy Joy and Chris Reeve amongst others.

 History

 Originally based on a loose concept of forging late 1970s New York, with late 1970s Manchester, The Cathode Ray started life in 2006, initially as a song-writing collaboration and “a bit of fun” between Jeremy Thoms and his friend ex-Josef K frontman Paul Haig.
 The songs written were swift to adopt their own unique stamp and personality, so a band was needed to flesh them out.
 Adding 1960s garage, soundtracks, glam rock, northern soul, disco and psyche to the palette, recording sessions ensued, with ex-Bluebells and TV21 bassist Neil Baldwin, plus drummer/percussionist David Mack completing the line-up.

 A one-off double A–sided single entitled "What’s It All About?" / "Mind" was released in late 2006 on Pronoia Records.
 The single was awarded 2006 Single Of The Year by Sunday Mail columnist Billy Sloan.

 A second single, "Slipping Away", was released in April 2009 through Re-Action Recordings.
 Journalist Paul Lester proclaimed it a hit single in The Guardian.
-A revised version (with Thoms on lead vocals) appears on the band’s 2012 debut album.
+A revised version (with Thoms on lead vocals) appears on the band's 2012 debut album.
 Just prior to the release of that single, Paul Haig quit the project, not wishing to be involved with another band.
 With Thoms assuming all lead vocal and song-writing duties, former Scars/Mike Scott accomplice Steve Fraser joined on lead guitar and backing vocals in 2009.

 Writing and recording sessions for their debut album continued with the new line-up throughout 2010 – 2011 at Gold Star Studios in Fife.
 2010 also saw The Cathode Ray making their live debut with shows in Edinburgh and Glasgow.
 They also made an appearance at the Wickerman Festival in 2012.